Charlotte Fiell

-Charlotte Jane Fiell (born 27 September 1965) is a British author and historian, known for writing from a wide range of topics including design, architecture and fashion.
+Charlotte Jane Fiell (born 27 September 1965) is a British writer and design historian who has written about design, architecture and fashion.
 Many of her books and articles have been co-authored with her husband, Peter Fiell.

-Fiell was among the first design writers to highlight ecological and ethical concerns in contemporary design, from product development to graphic communication.
-Her focus on these issues dates back to her 1991 debut, Modern Furniture Classics Since 1945.
-Publishing over 70 books on design, she has become a leading author in all aspects of design.
-Unusually for an author, she has also art-directed and designed most of her books.
-She has sold over 5 million copies of her books worldwide, which have been translated into 20 languages.
+In 2010, The Independent described her and her husband Peter Fiell, as "Britain's most stylish couple", who had "spent two decades educating the public about good contemporary design".

-Her notable works include 1000 Chairs (1997), Design of the 20th Century (1999), Industrial Design A–Z (2000), Scandinavian Design (2002), The Story of Design (2013), 100 Ideas That Changed Design (2019), Women in Design (2019), and Ultimate Collector Cars (2021).
-She has also curated several design exhibitions in the United Kingdom, Italy and China, and lectured worldwide.
+Her works include 1000 Chairs (1997), Design of the 20th Century (1999), Industrial Design A–Z (2000), Scandinavian Design (2002), The Story of Design (2013), 100 Ideas That Changed Design (2019), Women in Design (2019), and Ultimate Collector Cars (2021).
+She has curated design exhibitions in the United Kingdom, Italy and China, and lectured worldwide.

 Early life and education

 Fiell was born in London, before moving to Jersey in the Channel Islands where she grew up.
-She had a keen interest in design and art from a young age, nurtured by her grandparents Len & Mollie Hunter.
-They were collectors of Chinese porcelain and her grandmother was an artist, who regularly exhibited in Mallorca where they lived.
+She had a keen interest in design and art from a young age, nurtured by her grandparents Len and Mollie Hunter.
+The former was a collector of Chinese porcelain, snuff bottles and netsukes as well as Japanese sword furniture, while the latter was an artist, who regularly exhibited in Mallorca where they lived.

-She attended St Michael's Preparatory School and later Roedean School, where she immersed herself in art, followed by sixth form studies at Branson's Commonwealth College in Sainte-Agathe-des-Monts, Quebec.
+Fiell attended St Michael's Preparatory School in Jersey and later Roedean School, where she immersed herself in art, followed by sixth form studies at Branson's Commonwealth College in Sainte-Agathe-des-Monts, Quebec.
 After an arts foundation course at Heatherley School of Fine Art, she shifted focus from fine art to art history, studying Renaissance art in Florence before earning a BA in the History of Drawing and Printmaking at Camberwell College of Arts.
 While still an undergraduate, she met her future husband, Peter Fiell in 1988 who shared her love of design.
-She then completed a postgraduate diploma with distinction at Sotheby’s Institute, where her interest in design history deepened.
+She then completed a postgraduate diploma with distinction at Sotheby's Institute, where her interest in design history deepened.
 Around this time, she also began collecting Arts and Crafts furniture and metalware, gaining hands-on insight into design.